junxit/us-congress-bills-111/bill.md

 # H.R.
 1171

-> To amend title 38, United States Code, to reauthorize the Homeless Veterans Reintegration Program for fiscal years 2010 through 2014.
+> To amend title 38, United States Code, to reauthorize the Homeless Veterans Reintegration Program for fiscal years 2010 through 2014, and for other purposes.

 ## § 1.
 Short title